ReShape: a decoder for hypergraph product codes: Results

 for some $\alpha, \beta >0$.
 It is important to stress that Eq.~\eqref{eq:threshold} does not contrast with the fact that the typical error under the stochastic noise model will have weight $pn$.
 Instead, Eq.~\eqref{eq:threshold} entails that, among all the errors sampled, the non-correctable ones are only a small fraction.
 Beyond the theoretical threshold that Kovalev and Pryadko proved in \cite{Kovalevbadcode}, the literature offers several numerical evidence of decoders for hypergraph product or related families of codes which exhibit a threshold.
 Nonetheless these decoders either lack a correctness proof, e.g. BP in \cite{panteleev2019degenerate, roffe2020decoding}, or need some additional constraints on the seed matrices, e.g. expander codes with small-set flip decoder \cite{fawzi2018}, or augmented surface codes with the union-find decoder in \cite{delfosse2020union}.

 On the contrary, for any choice of the seed matrices in the hypergraph product, ReShape is provably correct for adversarial errors.
-Not surprisingly though, ReShape does not show a threshold and the reason behind its anti-threshold behaviour can be understood as follows.
+Not surprisingly though, ReShape does not show a threshold and a possible intuition for its anti-threshold behaviour is the following.

-A common ingredient for decoders that exhibit a threshold on LDPC codes is their local nature on the syndrome graph, where nodes are stabiliser generators that are connected by an edge if and only if their support overlap.
-Roughly, local stochastic errors tend to form small disjoint clusters on the qubit graph\footnote{i.e.\ nodes are qubit and two qubits are connected if and only if there exists a stabiliser generator whose support contains both qubits.} which do not destroy the logical information as long as they are (1) small enough (2) sufficiently far apart.
-If a decoder manages to mimic the error cluster distribution on the syndrome graph and finds recovery operators accordingly, then it is likely to show a threshold.
+If we contrast Reshape with pairs of LDPC codes families and decoders which exhibit a threshold, such as expander codes with the small-set flip decoder \cite{fawzi2018} or hypergraph product codes with BP \cite{ panteleev2019degenerate, roffe2020decoding}, a feature of difference is the `locality' of the decoding algorithms.
+Loosely, we say that a decoding algorithm is local if errors affecting distant regions on the qubit graph are dealt with separately and independently.
+We stress that a decoder's locality is a feature of the algorithm and it is not related to the locality of the code's stabiliser generators.
+A code can have local stabilisers, meaning that for a given layout of qubits in the space, stabiliser generators only involve qubits in a limited area, and yet be equipped with a non-local decoding algorithm.
+Indeed, ReShape is such a decoder.
+It is a non-local decoder that can be used on the very much local planar code.
+Locality of the decoding algorithm is relevant because local stochastic errors tend to form small disjoint clusters on the qubit graph which do not destroy the logical information as long as they are (1) small enough (2) sufficiently far apart.
+Therefore, if a decoder manages to mimic the error cluster distribution on the qubit graph and finds recovery operators accordingly, then it is likely to preserve the logical information and show a threshold.
 ReShape, on the other hand, has a deeply global nature.
-The Split step \emph{groups} all the clusters of flipped stabilisers scattered across the syndrome graph in a small pre-assigned region; a recovery is then chosen (Decode step) based on the syndrome information there contained.
-If we take the planar code as an example (see Fig.~\ref{fig:reshape_example}), the Split step groups the error (and the syndrome) weight on one column of the left qubits.
-The subsequent Decode step decodes that column and find a recovery operator with support there contained.
+The Split step \emph{groups} all the clusters of flipped qubits scattered across the qubit graph in a small pre-assigned region; a recovery is then chosen (Decode step) based on the syndrome information in this pre-assigned region.
+If we take the planar code as an example (see Figure \ref{fig:reshape_example}), the Split step groups the error (and the syndrome) weight on one column of the left qubits.
+The subsequent Decode step decodes that column and finds a recovery operator with supported on the column.
 Because for the planar code a logical $Z$-operator can be chosen to have support on only one column of the left qubits, this procedure can easily destroy the logical information.